japila-books/spark-sql-internals/docs/spark-sql-properties.md

 NOTE: When this conf is not set, the value of `spark.redaction.string.regex` is used instead.

-Use link:spark-sql-SQLConf.adoc#stringRedactionPattern[SQLConf.stringRedactionPattern] method to access the current value.
+Use [SQLConf.stringRedactionPattern](SQLConf.md#stringRedactionPattern) method to access the current value.

 | [[spark.sql.retainGroupColumns]] *spark.sql.retainGroupColumns*